simplex-chat/simplex-chat/blog/20220928-simplex-chat-v4-encrypted-database.md

 It's been quite some time since it's been possible to create a chat-bot using SimpleX Chat as a library - but you would have to write Haskell code, and this is not the most widely used language.

-With v4 we are announcing [TypeScript SimpleX Chat Client SDK](https://github.com/simplex-chat/simplex-chat/tree/stable/packages/simplex-chat-client/typescript) that you can use to create for any integrations with SimpleX Chat CLI, that can be used as a local WebSockets server.
+With v4 we are announcing [TypeScript SimpleX Chat Client SDK](https://github.com/simplex-chat/simplex-chat/tree/stable/packages/simplex-chat-client/typescript) that you can use to create any integrations with SimpleX Chat CLI.

-You can run SimpleX Chat CLI as a local server:
+You can run SimpleX Chat CLI as a local WebSockets server on any port, we use 5225 here:

 ```bash
 simplex-chat -p 5225
 ```

-Then you can make a simple JavaScript or TypeScript application that would connect to it and control it via simple WebSocket API that has all necessary types and convenience functions defined in TypeScript SDK.
-See this [sample bot](https://github.com/simplex-chat/simplex-chat/blob/stable/packages/simplex-chat-client/typescript/examples/squaring-bot.js) you can start from.
+Then you can make a JavaScript or TypeScript application that would connect to it and control it via a simple WebSocket API.
+TypeScript SDK defines all necessary types and convenience functions to use in your applications.
+See this [sample bot](https://github.com/simplex-chat/simplex-chat/blob/stable/packages/simplex-chat-client/typescript/examples/squaring-bot.js) you can start from and [README page](https://github.com/simplex-chat/simplex-chat/tree/ep/blog-v4/packages/simplex-chat-client/typescript).

 SimpleX Chat API allows you to: